 In 2018, Waleed conducted a study to calculate IRI on the basis of similar pavement condition may provide similar signal pattern (time acceleration series) using smartphone application.
 For this study two smartphones Samsung Galaxy SIII and Sony Xperia A were used to collect acceleration data.
 Phones were mounted on 2011 Ford Fusion sedan dashboard.
 Twenty random roadway segments were randomly selected from the Wyoming local county roads.
 Test vehicle is dived at the speed of 80km/h and 64km/hr and accelerometer data collected using AndroSensor application.

 Acceleration signal data were pre-processed by applying both median filter with window size 5 and moving average filter with window size 10 to reduce noise in acceleration data.
-Different pattern recognition techniques like cross correlation and autocorrelation were applied to find similarities or key features between measured signals at each roughness category.
-Cross correlation shows the measured signals (time series acceleration data) using smartphones accelerometers are highly similar in shape.
+Different pattern recognition techniques like cross-correlation and autocorrelation were applied to find similarities or key features between measured signals at each roughness category.
+Cross-correlation shows the measured signals (time series acceleration data) using smartphones accelerometers are highly similar in shape.
 The actual IRI values do not affect the shape of the measured signals meaningfully.
-Correlation between variance of acceleration signal and reference IRI gave some promising results.
-However, results were not good for lower IRI values and higher IRI values as shown in Figure 2.11 and also significant difference were seen in calculated IRI values of both the smartphones.
-This study did not provide any reason on inconsistency of the data of two smartphones and vibrations due to car suspension was not normalized.
+Correlation between the variance of acceleration signal and reference IRI gave some promising results.
+However, results were unsuitable for lower IRI and higher IRI values, as shown in Figure 2.11.
+Significant differences were seen in the calculated IRI values of both smartphones.
+This study did not provide any reason for the inconsistency of the data of two smartphones, and vibrations due to car suspension was not normalized.